UPDATED FOR 2023-24 - JULY 2023

 (Fritz-Walter-Straße 1 67663: 9am-5pm, Mon, Wed, Fri; 9am-1pm, Tue; two hours before kick-off and one hour after full-time on matchdays.
 Access on a matchday is only possible with a valid match ticket.).

 ('K in Lautern' Shopping Centre, Riesenstraße 15 67655; 10am-6pm, Mon-Fri; 9:30am-2pm, Sat)

 The small FCK Museum has exhibits dedicated to everything Fritz Walter & Co from 1900 onwards including replicas of the DFB-Pokal and the Meisterschale.
 It can be found on the first floor of the East Stand at the Fritz Walter Stadion, entrance block 18 (adult/concessions/FCK Members, €4/€2/€2 with an additional €2 for a guided tour; open two hours until 30 minutes before kick-off on home matchdays).

-  90 minute tours around the Betzenberg take you behind the scenes including the players' tunnel, dugouts, VIP areas and press room.
-They aren't run on a regular basis though and so the best advice is to email the club - email@example.com or phone them on +49 (0) 631 31880.
-More info and details about how to book can also be found here.
+90 minute guided tours around the Betzenberg take you behind the scenes including the players' tunnel, dugouts, VIP areas and press room.
+They aren't run on a regular basis though and the best advice instead would be to head over to the website where you'll find more info and details about how to book.

 FOOD & DRINK OPTIONS